Christian Wedding Ceremony Script | Complete Guide & Template

 It is my pleasure to introduce you to you for the first time…

-For couples who would prefer a short wedding ceremony to a lengthy one, this would be a perfect wedding officiant script.
+For couples who would prefer a short wedding ceremony to a lengthy one, this would be a perfect officiant script for wedding.

 Invocation